According to Wikipedia,

 Alabama State University is known for it's academic work in the following disciplines:

-Alabama State University's most influential alumni faculty include professors and professionals in the fields of Social Work, Political Science, and Medical.
+Alabama State University's most influential alumni faculty include professors and professionals in the fields of Political Science, Social Work, and History.
 Here are some of Alabama State University's most famous alumni: